 As bottomless brunches go, Daisy Green’s is a rather classy affair.
-The Australian-inspired restaurant group has multiple branches across London, including a new opening in Mayfair, Ziggy Green – all with pretty interiors and beautifully-presented food.
+The Australian-inspired restaurant group has multiple branches across London, including a new location soon to open in Barbican, Barbie Green – all with pretty interiors and beautifully-presented food.
 Bottomless brunches are available at select locations, including the original in Marylebone (Daisy Green), Beany Green in Little Venice and Scarlett Green in Soho.
 Booze offerings stretch further than just prosecco here – you also get unlimited mimosas, coffee and smoothies.
 They’re generous on the food too: the all-inclusive £39.50 bottomless brunch deal includes one cold and one hot dish, and portions are big.
 From the cold section, go for their famous banana bread sandwich, served with mascarpone and fresh berries.
 Hot highlights include The Bondi, a healthy version of the Full English, and their broccoli and corn fritters, served with avocado and chilli pesto.
 You can book for up to 24 people, so it’s ideal for big celebrations with the gang. £39.50pp including bottomless drinks for two hours and two dishes.